 - To provide you with support and to respond to your inquiries, including to investigate and address your concerns and monitor and improve our responses.

-- To personalize your Website experience and to deliver content and product and service offerings relevant to your interests, third-party sites, and via email or text message (with your consent, where required by law).
+- To personalize your experience on the sites and to deliver content and product and service offerings relevant to your interests, third-party sites, and via email or text message.

 - To respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.